-My name is Bridget Steed and I am an intermodal artist and Expressive Arts Therapist currently living in Latin America.
-In my visual art, I primarily use acrylics but also incorporate watercolor, oil pastel, colored-pencil, collage, nature-based materials, and printmaking into my work.
-I create intuitively and use many layers to create vibrant worlds reflective of my inner and outer landscapes.
-I allow many modalities to influence and shape my art, often interweaving movement with writing and visual art.
-I receive constant inspiration from music, dance, nature, and the “great unknown”.
+My name is Bridget Steed and I am an intermodal artist and licensed therapist who splits my time between Mexico and the United States.
+I am primarily a painter and collage artist and I approach both processes intuitively, using many layers to create vibrant worlds reflective of my inner and outer landscapes.
+I allow many modalities to influence and shape my art, often interweaving movement with writing and visual art, and receive constant inspiration from music, dance, nature, and the “great unknown”.

-I am a licensed therapist and believe in the healing power of creative self-expression.
-Incorporating visual art, music, dance, song, drama, and writing into work with clients is incredibly useful in helping to foster self-expression, connection, purpose, and self-esteem.
-I obtained a dual Master’s Degree in Art Therapy & Counseling from Southwestern College—a small, consciousness-centered school in Santa Fe, New Mexico.
+I deeply believe in the healing power of creative self-expression and incorporate visual art, music, dance, song, drama, and writing into work with clients as a therapist.
+Among other things, I have found the arts to be incredibly useful in helping to foster self-expression, connection, purpose, and self-esteem.
+I hold a dual Master’s Degree in Art Therapy & Counseling from Southwestern College, which is a small, consciousness-based school in Santa Fe, New Mexico.
 There, I learned that art does not need to be pretty, it just needs to be authentic.

-I have been living in Mexico since early 2022 and continue to soak in and deeply appreciate this vibrant culture.
+I have been dividing my time between Mexico and the U.S. since 2022 and continue to be inspired and moved by the vibrancy and beauty of Latin American culture.
 Above all, I believe that creative expression is one of the most beautiful ways of healing the mind, body, and spirit and allowing oneself to be seen in the world.

 Thank you for stopping by!